Overview of the UNESCO Office in Dakar

-- ensure that education, science, social and human sciences, culture, communication and information are placed on the top Member States’ development agenda.
+- ensure that education, sciences, culture, communication and information are placed high on Member States’ development agenda

 The Dakar office was created in 1970 initially to deal with educational planning in sub-Saharan Africa.

-The Office progressively extended its activities to other sub-sectors of education as well as to UNESCO’s other fields of competence (science, human and social sciences, culture, communication and information).
+The Office progressively extended its activities to other areas of education development to eventually cover the entire education system as well as UNESCO’s other fields of competence (natural sciences, human and social sciences, culture, communication and information).

 - Until 2014, the Office functioned as the Regional Bureau for Education, coordinating UNESCO’s education programme throughout sub-Saharan Africa.